 Our refrigerators are indispensable appliances, keeping food chilled to safe and consistent perfection.
 But what happens when your GE refrigerator won’t cool properly?
 Though it’s tempting to panic, there are some simple fixes when your GE refrigerator is not cooling.

-Troubleshooting a GE Refrigerator That Won’t Cool Like It Should
+Troubleshooting a GE Refrigerator That Won’t Cool As It Should

 The good news about a GE refrigerator not cooling is that the reason is often straightforward.
 We’ll review the 5 most common causes when your GE refrigerator won’t cool appropriately and how they can be fixed.